w4bo/teaching-nosql/README.md

     - Check that NodeJS works by opening a *new* terminal (`cmd.exe` in Windows or `/bin/bash` in Linux) and running `node --version` (e.g., the output should be `v17.3.0`)
 - Install Robo 3T (not Studio 3T): https://robomongo.org/download

+## Running the software

+Windows, open a new terminal and run the following commands:

+    copy .env.example .env
+    build.bat
+    download.bat
+    start.bat

+Linux, open a new terminal and run the following commands:

+    copy .env.example .env
+    build.sh
+    download.sh
+    start.sh

 ### [Deprecated] Setting up the old software stack

 This is the old way.
 Use docker instead.